Growth and Opportunity Party

 4. We believe that NATIONAL SECURITY is a central function of government and that a STRONG AMERICA is a free America.

 5. We believe the preservation of LIBERTY is dependent upon the sanctity of our NATIONAL SOVEREIGNTY.

 6. We believe our NATIONAL BORDERS are best protected by a fair and enforced IMMIGRATION policy.

 7. We believe in restoring sound MONETARY POLICY.

 8. We believe in restoring sound FISCAL POLICY.

 9. We believe ECONOMIC OPPORTUNITY insures that each generation is better off than the one before it.

 10. We believe that the FAMILY unit is the cornerstone of a free and moral society.

-11. We believe EDUCATION is critical to equip our children to be productive and responsible citizens.
+11. We believe EDUCATION with parental control of their own children is critical to equip children to be productive and responsible citizens.

 12. We believe the greatest HEALTHCARE system in the world is best preserved by minimizing government control.